Titor99/SC-ReID/README.md

 Start with 'train.py'

+It should be noted that there is a bias in the validation method of the ltcc dataset in this project, and the precise validation method of the ltcc dataset will be updated later.

 Citation:

     Wu, Z., Hu, Z. & Ding, J. Same-clothes person re-identification with dual-stream network.
 Multimedia Systems 30, 70 (2024). https://doi.org/10.1007/s00530-024-01269-0